-- Submit an application and all supporting documents by August 3, 2022. - Final summer paystubs and lease agreement for completing applications are due on September 6, 2022 - Final assessment will be provided no later than September 23, 2022.
+- Submit an application and all supporting documents by August 3, 2023. - Final summer paystubs and lease agreement for completing applications are due on September 6, 2023. - Final assessment will be provided no later than September 25, 2023, for completed applications.